BLOOM Foam sandals: sustainable footwear.

 Pond scum.
-It’s the kind of thing you’d call your worst enemy when no other description could communicate just how slimy and ‘eugh’ you find them.
-That layer of gross green on top of the backyard koi pond you’ve been meaning to clean forms from an explosion of algae growth in the water, fuelled by an imbalance of nutrients.
-The bad news is that your ornamental fish might not have survived the infestation.
-The worse news is that out-of-control algae growth is a much more far-reaching problem.
+It’s the kind of thing you’d call your worst enemy when no other description could communicate just how ‘eugh’ you find them.
+That layer of slimy green on the water surface forms from an explosion of algae growth in the water, fuelled by an imbalance of nutrients.

 The WWF Living Planet Report shows that freshwater ecosystems are the most threatened of all on Earth.

 BLOOM uses algae to make high-performance foams, like the material we use in our sustainable summer sandals.
 They filter algae from water, dry it out, turn it into pellets and then turn those pellets into foam that’s just as cushioning and durable as the purely petroleum-based materials used by most footwear manufacturers.
 Thanks to its natural thermoplastic qualities, algae, an incredibly abundant natural material, can be used to partially take the place of environmentally harmful petrochemicals.

 It’s quite a remarkable innovation when you really think about it.
 It takes a serious ecological threat, a real problem, and gives an innovative solution to that problem.
 At the same time it creates a partial solution to another, separate but related problem that we as people face: our widespread reliance of fossil fuels and harmful petrochemical based materials.

 Bloom foam is a far more sustainable footwear material.